dave-honig/Boardgames_Excel_Project/README_Detailed_Steps.md

 ### Data exploration
 1. Boardgamegeek allows all users to rank games on a scale of 1-10.
-2. Each boardgame has a "Rating Average" calculated by averaging all user ratings whether they have played the game or not.
+2. Each boardgame has a "Game Rating" calculated by averaging all user ratings whether they have played the game or not.
    1. This is a limitation, though I don't believe  many people are rating games they have never played.
-3. These are the column statistics for the Rating Average.
+3. These are the column statistics for the Game Rating.
 	Count: 20345
 	Error: 0
 	Empty: 0